GirlsGuiding & The Rose Ladies Open 2023

 The next phase for NHSGA was to create a scholarship scheme for children that come from less well-off families, the idea is that each school would select two pupils, one girl and boy.
 This is to be initiated as pilot scheme, the schedule will cover coaching, fun golf, on course coaching and individual competitions.
 Hopefully this will lead to the creation of a Junior Pathway Scholarship over a three-year period comprising of start, learn and play.
 Funding for these ventures is currently being negotiated with the Mike Amos Foundation and the Letchworth golf club board of directors.
 Hertfordshire Golf Ltd have generously donated further funding for four equipment bags.

-Hub Manager Richard Moore and his support team Golf Foundation Present Bag to Pixmore School
+Golf Foundation Present Bag to Pixmore School

 What have we been up to LATELY